What Is 311?

 Cities have benefited greatly from the merger of technology with a three-number hotline.
 The result: better service delivery for citizens and more data about how to run local government.

-311 is a non-emergency phone number that people can call in many cities to find information about services, make complaints, or report problems like graffiti or road damage.
+What do you call 311 for?311 is a non-emergency phone number that people can call in many cities to find information about services, make complaints, or report problems like graffiti or road damage.
 Even in cities where a different phone number is used, 311 is the generally recognized moniker for non-emergency phone systems.

 Since its inception, 311 has evolved with technological advances into a multi-channel service that connects citizen with government, while also providing a wealth of data that improves how cities are run.

 What was the first 311 system?The first 311 system, adopted by Baltimore, Md., in 1996, coincided with a sentiment among government that the public sector can and should be more closely connected with citizens and their needs.